Discover

 Photo by Paul Thompson

-Courtesy the Utah Division of Wildlife Resources
+Photo Courtesy of Utah Division of Wildlife Resources

-Western toad
+Western Toad

-Western toad (Anaxyrus boreas)
+Western Toad (Anaxyrus boreas)

 Photo by Paul Thompson

-Courtesy the Utah Division of Wildlife Resources
+Photo Courtesy of Utah Division of Wildlife Resources

 Anaxyrus boreas

-Other common names: Boreal toad
+Other common names: Boreal Toad

 NatureServe conservation status